rancher/rancher-docs/moving-or-renaming-docs.md

 ]
 ```

 Paths for docs files are listed within an `items` array.
-If the doc is as an index page, its entry in sidebars.json will have extra metadata, such as `category`, `link`, and `label`.
+If the doc is as an index page, its entry in sidebars.json should have extra metadata, such as `category`, `link`, and `label`.

 ### Moving Index Pages

-Sometimes index pages are associated with a dropdown menu in the sidebar.
-When you rename these pages, you also need to update their `label` in the sidebar file.
+Some entries in the published sidebar are clickable dropdown menus.
+These menu entries are indicated by `type: category` in the sidebar file.
+When you select the entry on the published docs site, the menu opens and you will navigate to the page indicated in `link.id`.

-The `label` field is used to generate the text that appears on the dropdown menu in the sidebar.
+Docusaurus uses the `label` field to generate the text that appears on the dropdown menu in the sidebar.
+When you rename these index pages, you also need to update their `label` in the sidebar file.

 ### Redirecting Pages

-When you move a page, update redirects in the `@docusaurus/plugin-client-redirects` field within the docusaurus.config.js file in the top level of the repo.
+When you move a page, update redirects in the `@docusaurus/plugin-client-redirects` field within the docusaurus.config.js file.
+This file is located in the top level of the repo.

 The schema for docs redirects looks like this: